ProteGO-Safe/ios/README.md

 **4.3.0**
-- In code multi languages support (no UI yet)
+- In code multilanguage support (no UI yet)
 - Added validation for diagnosis keys upload
 - Added debug panel for sharing uploaded payloads and logs
 - Removed device check from uploaded payloads